 The instruments of the money market are known as money market instruments.
 The instruments include Commercial Papers, Treasury Bills, GOI Securities, etc. with a maturity of less than one year.

-An investment company that pools money from different investors and invest the money in varied securities such as stocks, bonds, and money-market instruments is called mutual fund.
+An investment company that pools money from different investors and invests the money in varied securities such as stocks, bonds, and money-market instruments is called a mutual fund.
 This pooled investment is managed by a team of professionals under the leadership of a fund manager or a portfolio manager.

 The value of the fund’s portfolio arrived at by subtracting the current liabilities from the market value of the fund’s portfolio is known as NAV.
 The NAV is generally computed daily or weekly unless other specified.